 In the spring of 2014, Tony and Dr. Ronald Tykoski, fossil preparator at the Perot Museum, announced they had discovered a new genus and species of a tyrannosaur that they formally named Nanuqsaurus hoglundi.
 And that’s not the only Alaskan dinosaur the pair has discovered recently!
-In 2011, Tony and Ron announced the discovery of another new species north of the Arctic Circle, Pachyrhinosaurus perotorum, whose skeletal mount is found in the T. Boone Pickens Life Then and Now Hall.
-Other amazing research discoveries and field work from our scientists can be found in the Life Then and Now Hall.
+In 2011, Tony and Ron announced the discovery of another new species found north of the Arctic Circle, Pachyrhinosaurus perotorum, whose skeletal mount is found in the T. Boone Pickens Life Then and Now Hall along with other amazing research discoveries and field work displays from our very active scientists.

 In 2013, we launched the program Perot Museum In the Field to actively follow, support and communicate the research done by the team.